 How to arrange your cheese board

 Arranging a cheese board is a skill.
 But one that’s easy to master.
 Follow these easy tips and you’ll have a beautiful cheese board in no time.

 Start with some bowls (optional).
 Many people start with the cheese, but think about starting with small bowls first.
 You can skip the bowls if you like, you can also use them to hold dips, fruit and nuts.
 Better yet, the bowls add an interesting look and break up the board.

 Next, add the cheeses.
 As mentioned, cheese should really be served at room temperature.
 Soft cheeses, like brie and goat cheese, can be served as is, i.e. whole, or with a single starter wedge cut out.
 For hard cheeses, like hard cheddar and parmesan, cut them into cubes or slices.

 Add your meats, if you’re using this ingredient.
 Folding meats can make a big difference.

 Next, fill in gaps with fruit and nuts.

 Finally, work on your garnish.
 Place sprigs of rosemary or other herbs on top for a color pop.

 We’ve talked a lot about what should go on your cheese board, but the board itself is important too.
 Whether you go with wood, marble or a slate cheese board, you can find a range of great and stylish boards available.

 You’ll also need a great set of stylish cheese knives, especially for the cheeses you leave whole.
-Part of the joy of a cheese board is sampling the flavour of each cheese on its own.
-Having separate knives ensures you don’t have to worry about flavour-mingling.
+Part of the joy of a cheese board is sampling the flavor of each cheese on its own.
+Having separate knives ensures you don’t have to worry about flavor-mingling.